DeerTears/GB-Studio-Community-Assets/UI/README.md

 - `SkyrimCursor.png` - "Designed similar to the UI of Skyrim.
 Recommend for use with inverted fonts."

+**Armanlone:**

+- `vintage_cursor.png` - "Cursor designed based on the vintage fleur de lis and Hollow Knight borders.
+With dark background.
+Recommended for the frames with similar color."

 ## Emotes

 **Chris Maltby:**